storborg/gimlet/README.md

 - Offer a 'fake security' mode for doing development on a stack which will be deployed in an HTTPS environment.

-Possible:

-- Add mechanism to manually save outside of the end of a WSGI request cycle?
-  E.g. for deferred operations that happen after consuming a returned generator.

 Test areas that still need work:

 - Setting defaults for key setting in the middleware configuration.